-Be sure to explain your concerns about paternity to the Assistant Attorney General (AAG) or the Domestic Relations Office lawyer (DRO) who is handling the case as the AAG and the DRO do not represent the other party.
+Be sure to explain your concerns about paternity to the Assistant Attorney General (AAG) or the Domestic Relations Office lawyer (DRO) handling the case, because the AAG and the DRO do not represent you or the other party.

 The AAG and the DRO lawyers are lawyers.
 But they are not judges.
 They do not make any decisions regarding the case.
 Only the judge makes the final, binding decisions.

 A paternity test will most likely be ordered.
 You will be ordered to return to court to hear the results at a later hearing date.
 Talk to a lawyer before you return to IV-D Court.

 If the paternity test comes back and says I am not the father of the child, what happens?

 You may be excluded as the father of the child.
 Your involvement in the IV-D case may be over.
 For more, see Texas Family Code 154.006 and 160.631(d).

 If the paternity test comes back and says I am the father of the child, what happens?